jozavala-msft/data-accelerator/Local-Tutorial-2-Add-an-Alert.md

  - Go to Rules tab, and click Add a "Tag Rule".
 ![Add](./tutorials/images/addrule.png)
  -  Set a Description for the rule and a tag to describe the rule
  -  The target table is DataXProcessedInput, which is the table that DataX creates with the raw data.
-Once you create new tables in the Query tab, the new tables will also be available to create rules and alerts against.
+(Note, once you create new tables in the Query tab, explained in subsequent tutorial, the new tables will also be available to create rules and alerts against.)
 ![Add](./tutorials/images/addrulewarm.png)

  -  In conditions, select the column of data to monitor and set the condition to measure against.  i.e. select 'temperature' in the column, select '>' and 60.
 This would trigger the rule when the temperature value is above 60.